 Soybeans and soybean oil

-Currently there are six active clinical trials looking at the role of omega-3's in macular diseases.
-While waiting for the results of these studies, consider reducing the amount of omega-6 fatty acids and increasing foods high in omega 3's for better health for better vision.
+Make healthier food choices by reducing the amount of omega-6 fatty acids and increasing foods high in omega 3's for better health and for better vision.